modelica/ModelicaConference2021/abstracts/abstract_8A_4.md

-Implementation and Validation of the Generic WECC Photovoltaics and Wind Turbine Generator Models in Modelica Maria Nuschke1 Sören Lohr1 Adrien Guironnet2 Marianne Saugier2
+## Implementation and Validation of the Generic WECC Photovoltaics and Wind Turbine Generator Models in Modelica

+**Maria Nuschke, Sören Lohr, Adrien Guironnet, Marianne Saugier**

 Abstract
 This paper presents the open-source implementation in